DP WORLD

 NOW 5x MORE CREDITS

-After more than 200,000 import containers were registered, the programme has now been extended to the end of the year due to exceptional demand, and multiplying the incentive 5x to 250kg CO₂e of carbon credits for every loaded import container.
+After more than 200,000 import containers were registered, the programme has now been extended to the end of 2026 due to exceptional demand, and importers moving cargo through DP World UK ports who have registered for the programme will now qualify for 250kg CO₂e carbon inset certificates for every import-laden container, 5x the original 50kg CO₂e at launch.

 At DP World, sustainability is at the forefront of our decision-making, offering customers solutions that support their own sustainability goals which in turns plays a key role in meeting our own global ambition to reduce absolute emissions by 42% by 2030 and achieve net-zero by 2050